peachpiecompiler/peachpie-docs/docs/net/hosting/aspnetcore.md

 It is important to note, that the resulting application is a standard ASP.NET Core Web Application; therefore further tasks like publish, deployment, continuous integration, and hosting on various providers and technologies are a subject to .NET and ASP.NET Core documentation.

+!!!note
+    Get access to the PeachPie Sdk first.
+See [download page](/download) for details.

 ## Create PHP library project

 Directory with PHP project - its source files and static files - needs to be compiled as a library project.
 Create a project file in the root of the PHP project: